tuongmengleang/nuxt3-boilerplate/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 starter boilerplate with a lot of features.
+Nuxt3 + Tailwindcss3 + VueUse + Vuei18n

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.